bnosac/udpipe.models.ud/README.md

 ## Reproduce

-The subdirectories contain the models which have .udpipe extension as well as the R code and the log which was used to generate the model.
+In order to reproduce the model, execute the train.R code inside the src/treebank folders.
+The src/treebank folders the R code and the log which was used to generate the model and contains as well accuracy statistics.
 If you want to contribute, use a similar flow and submit a pull request.
 Please be clear on the license of your model.

 If you want to build a model just proceed as follows (example on dutch)

 ```
-Rscript dutch/train.R > dutch/train.log
+Rscript src/dutch/train.R > src/dutch/train.log
 ```

 ## Support in text mining